amandaremessa/provider/README.md

 # provider
-Created a provider to validated the consumer contract generated with Pact
+Created a provider to validate the consumer contract generated with Pact

 ## Banco de dados
 - MongoDB Atlas